tenzir/tenzir/web/docs/use-vast/ingest/README.md

 VAST first acquires data through a *carrier* that represents the data transport medium.
 This typically involves I/O and has the effect of slicing the data into chunks of bytes.
 Thereafter, the *format* determines how to parse the bytes into structured events.
-On the VAST server node, a partition builder (1) creates sketches for accelerating querying, and (2) creates a *store* instance by transforming the in-memory Arrow representation into an on-disk format, e.g., Parquet.
+On the VAST server, a partition builder (1) creates sketches for accelerating querying, and (2) creates a *store* instance by transforming the in-memory Arrow representation into an on-disk format, e.g., Parquet.

-Loading and parsing take place in a separate VAST client node to facilitate horizontal scaling.
+Loading and parsing take place in a separate VAST client to facilitate horizontal scaling.
 The `import` command creates a client for precisly this task.

-At the server node, there exists one partition builder per schema.
+At the server, there exists one partition builder per schema.
 After a partition builder has reached a maximum number of events or reached a timeout, it sends the partition to the catalog to register it.